 - quitting smoking

 - reducing the intake of alcohol, especially red wine

 Some research suggests that using peppermint products may help reduce esophageal spasms.

-A review from 2018 suggests that peppermint oil may be effective for treating distal esophageal spasm in some people.
+A 2018 review suggests that peppermint oil may be effective in treating distal esophageal spasms in some people.
 Peppermint oil can help relax the muscles, including those in the esophagus.

 Licorice and menthol products may also have a relaxing effect on the muscles in the esophagus.

 A combination of medications, therapy, and stress management techniques can help a person manage underlying depression or anxiety.
 Antidepressants might also reduce the pain that esophageal spasms cause.

 Doctors can prescribe proton pump inhibitors or H2 blockers for people with GERD, which might also help reduce throat spasms.

 If traditional treatments do not work, a person may be able to try other therapies that help relax the esophageal muscles.
 These include botulinum toxin (Botox) injections, calcium channel blockers, and sublingual nitroglycerine, which a person places under the tongue to dissolve.